 The tour still has space.
 Make your travel arrangements.

-6 nights lodging, 5 breakfasts, 4 picnic lunches, 4 dinners, snacks, park entrance fees, guided kayaking trip, cue sheets, van support and trained guides.
+6 nights lodging, 5 breakfasts, 4 picnic and sack lunches, 4 dinners, snacks, park entrance fees, guided kayaking trip, cue sheets, van support and trained guides.

 Fly in and out of Tampa, FL and take the hotel's complimentary shuttle to our starting hotel.
 WomanTours will shuttle everyone back to the Tampa airport by 2:00pm or our starting hotel by 2:30pm on the last day of the tour.

 "This was a great tour.
 Everything was as described and the tour guides were wonderful.
 All three of the hotels were very nice.
 It was especially nice to have an ocean view room for the last three days."